kmadrazo1985/sdd630/activities/activity2/sdd-630activity2Kenia.md

 <h3><p style="text-align: justify; margin-left: 3.5em; margin-right: 3.5em;">Introduction</h3>
 <p style="text-align: justify; text-indent: 4.5em; margin-left: 3.5em; margin-right: 3.5em;">
-&emsp;&emsp;This reports include the essential MVP(Minimum Viable Product) features that KenHealthPost must have to fullfil the mental health patients needs.
-Also, nice to have and future plans are analyzed and presented in this design of the new networking platform that is intended to support people facing mental health problems.
+&emsp;&emsp;This report includes all the essential MVP(Minimum Viable Product) features that KenHealthPost must have to fullfil the mental health patients needs.
+Also, nice to have and future plans are analyzed and presented in this design of the new networking platform that is intended to support people facing mental health issues.
 </p>